sdss/sdss_brain/docs/sphinx/intro.rst

             data = parse_data_input(value, regex=pattern, keys=keys)
             return data

-with the following added attributes, extracted from the parsed input and the sdss_access template keys:
+with the following automatically added attributes, extracted from the parsed input and the sdss_access template keys:
 ::

     self.plate - the extacted plate ID